ModFest/ballotbox/README.md

 **Features:**

-- Server-driven voting UI - the server sends voting options, categories, and any previous vote selections.
+- Server-driven voting UI - the server sends voting options, categories, and any previous vote selections
-- Data-driven vote categories.
+- Data-driven vote categories
-- API-driven vote options intended for the ModFest platform API.
+- Data-driven vote options
+- Vote options show mod icons when using mod IDs
-- Selections saved to persistent world state.
+- Selections saved to persistent world state
-- Use `/votes` (op 4) to tally the top options for each category.
+- Use `/votes` (op 4) to tally the top options for each category
-- Tracking of vote closing date (via config), and automatic vote closing.
+- Tracking of vote closing date (via config), and automatic vote closing

 ---